WebProWWW/jquery.mailer/README.md

 options: string (text / html)
 ```
 #### recaptchaKey
 Google reCAPTCHA V2 site key (data-sitekey).
 To output the captcha, insert the "div" element with the class "js-mailer-recaptcha" and the "validate" attribute with the value "recaptcha" inside the form.
-[Server Side Integration] [Server Side Integration]:https://developers.google.com/recaptcha/docs/verify
+Server Side Integration: https://developers.google.com/recaptcha/docs/verify
 ```
 default: false
 options: string (data-sitekey)